baobabyoo/almica/README.md

 ## Requirement

 ### Platform
 I have been running the procedure documented below on a x86_64 system.
 I am using Linux.
 I have tried the following distributions: Redhat7, Redhat8, Ubuntu 14.04, 16.04, 18.04, 20.04, and Cent OS 7, 8.
 They all work OK.
+It might work for pre-2019 Mac as long as you can successfully install the Miriad software package (binary release is OK).
+I have not tried it to later Mac.
+If it works for your Mac, I would be happy to know.

 ### Software packages
 The implementation of this procedure is presently based on the [MIRIAD software package](https://www.astro.umd.edu/~teuben/miriad/).
 I am using a binary distribution that is optimized for the [CARMA](https://en.wikipedia.org/wiki/Combined_Array_for_Research_in_Millimeter-wave_Astronomy).